-Vine is the new mobile app that enables users to create short videos and share them on social networking sites.
+Vine is the mobile app that enables users to create short videos and share them on social networking sites.
 For businesses, the micro video app offers creative challenges as well as promotional opportunities — as Rachel Miller explains

 For small business owners, Vine opens up exciting new ways to engage with online audiences.
 The shortness of the clips can inspire creativity and — in a busy world where we all have limited attention spans — short clips are more likely to be shared and watched.
 Moreover, the fact that the video is on a loop means it is likely to be seen more than once before the user clicks the off button.